cucumber/docs/content/good-practices.md

 ### How to decouple steps & step definitions

-* Organise steps by domain concept.
+* Organise your steps by domain concept.

-* Rename step & step definition files to domain-related names (rather than feature- or scenario-related names).
+* Use domain-related names (rather than feature- or scenario-related names) for your step & step definition files.

 ## Conjunction steps (anti-pattern)